slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
-3. Are you committed to excellence? (aka do you have high standards).
+3. Are you committed to excellence?
+- There are three keys: honesty, effectiveness, and efficiency.
 - to see who rules you, is the person you are not allowed to criticise.
 - succeful takers are the most visible people in organizations.
 - convincing vs inspiring leadership
-- There are three keys: honesty, effectiveness, and efficiency.
-> *"When you lead, your real job is to create more leaders, not more followers."
+> *"A politician who reads aloud speaches written by others is an actor, not a leader."
--- Kevin Kelly*
+-- Naval Ravikant*
 -->

 > *"If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group."*